 Fight, flight, or freeze… at an emotional level we start cycling through these basic options.
 Anger has worked in the past for a lot of stuff, but hmmm… maybe anxiety would be the right choice here?
 Oh!
 What about sadness… depression… some old standbys… that’s the ticket.

 Mood swings are normal for times like these, because none of these responses are really the right answer.
 Emotional responses that seem irregular or out of proportion are also pretty normal.
 Changes in opinions and feelings from hour to hour are all par for the course right now.
-Again, because we just don’t know what to do.
+Again, because we just don’t know what to do with a pandemic.
 So we try it all.

 It’s not any fun to feel this way but it’s important to remember that we’re not wrong in the way we feel.
 We just don’t really know what to do right now, on a very basic level.
 Caveman level.

 We’re all in this together and I think one of the best things we can do is give ourselves, and each other, the freedom to feel the feels.
 Make sense of them on our own terms.
 We’re all coming at this from our own perspective, and with the tools we have at our disposal right now.
 Those look different for everyone, so one of the best things we can do is just be mindful of that.
 Sometimes there isn’t much to do in a heavy storm but hang on tight.

 Sponsor my work for just $4.99!
 Your monthly sponsorship allows The Changing Room to be a resource for people who are making big changes in their lives.
 With your donation I can make more inspiring videos, write more meaningful blogs, and learn more about self-care so I can share with you in kind.
 Together we can do great things, and your presence here matters.
 Thank you.
 Become a Patron!